CampbellCrowley/SpikeyBot-Discord/README.md

 # Self-Hosting
 The bot is not designed to be easily hosted by others, but still may be done.
 The below steps outline the minimum required to get the SpikeyBot to run.
+Hungry Games requires a MariaDB server to be available for storage of all events.
+If this database is not setup properly, HG may run into problems, and is not tested.
 1) Have a server/computer
     - SB is developed and tested solely on Debian Stretch (amd64), but other OS's may work.
 2) Install [NodeJS](https://nodejs.org/)